 A third DUI (driving under the influence) conviction is a misdemeanor in Alabama, regardless of whether the DUI was due to a .08% blood alcohol content (BAC) or for being under the influence of alcohol or any other substance that made the person incapable of safely driving.

 This article discusses the specific penalties you'll face if convicted of a third DUI in Alabama.

 A DUI is considered a third offense in Alabama if the driver has two prior (including out-of-state) DUIs that occurred within the last ten years.

 Penalties are generally determined by the court within the guidelines established by statute.
 But certain aggravating factors can enhance these penalties.
 For example, having a passenger under 14 years of age generally doubles the penalties.

-The driver's vehicle registration will also be revoked during the license revocation period.
+For a third DUI conviction, the driver's vehicle registration will generally be revoked during the license revocation period.

 Also, refusal of a chemical test can add one year to the IID requirement.